andronovs/real-estate-test/README.md

 # real-estate-test

-As requested, this web site is a technical challenge project.
+Technical challenge project.
 The site is available at

 https://real-estate-test.herokuapp.com